 Nexpose will only store assessment data for your assets up to the licensed maximum.
 For the benefit of awareness, the Security Console tracks license usage information and will display alerts when your assessed asset count nears the currently allotted asset limit.
 Assets assessed by agents are also factored into this total.
 This feature will allow you to plan ahead when it comes to determining what license requirements are suitable for your organization.

 Your organization’s license determines the number of assets that can be assessed for vulnerabilities or policy compliance for storage in the console.
 Your license does not limit the number of assets that can be discovered on your network.

 Only global administrators can view the extent of an organization’s license limit in full detail.
 Non-admin user access is limited to overall and discovered asset counts, as well as license limit banner notifications.

 The permissions of the current user role will determine overall and discovered asset count visibility.
 A user with access to only a subset of their organization’s assets will be limited to the totals of that subset.

 |License usage bar||Viewable||Not viewable|

 What counts as an asset?

-The application is licensed for unique assessed assets.
+Nexpose is licensed for unique assessed assets.
 An asset is considered assessed when its vulnerability or policy assessment data is stored in the Security Console.
-The application uses correlation heuristics to determine whether an asset is unique based on the following hierarchy of attributes:
+The application uses correlation heuristics to determine whether an asset is unique based on the following attributes:

 Assets identified and successfully correlated are only counted once.
 A single asset that has been assessed by both an agent and a credentialed scan will not be double-counted as a result.